matm/jQuery-File-Upload-Wiki/Setup.md

 The provided PHP upload handler allows anyone to upload files.
 The uploaded files are also accessible for anyone to download.
 The easiest way to add some kind of authentication system is to protect the example directory by adding [.htaccess based password protection](http://httpd.apache.org/docs/2.2/howto/auth.html#gettingitworking).

+## Using jQuery File Upload (UI version) with Google App Engine

+1. [Download](https://github.com/blueimp/jQuery-File-Upload/archives/master) the plugin archive, extract it, adjust the App ID inside of *gae/app.yaml* and upload the **gae** folder to your app engine instance.
+2. Upload the jQuery-File-Upload folder (without the gae/php subfolders) to any sever, after adjusting the form action target to point to the url of your App Engine instance.

+Visit the uploaded directory - you should see the same file upload interface as the demo, allowing you to upload files to your App Engine instance.

-## Using jQuery File Upload (UI version) on websites without PHP
+## Using jQuery File Upload (UI version) with a custom server-side upload handler

 1. Implement a file upload handler on your platform (Ruby, Python, Java, etc.) that handles normal form based file uploads and upload it to your server.
 See also the Server-side specific tutorials on the [Documentation Homepage](https://github.com/blueimp/jQuery-File-Upload/wiki).
 2. [Download](https://github.com/blueimp/jQuery-File-Upload/archives/master) and extract the plugin archive.
-3. Edit *example/index.html* and adjust the *action* attribute of the HTML form element to the URL of your custom file upload handler.
+3. Edit *index.html* and adjust the *action* attribute of the HTML form element to the URL of your custom file upload handler.
 Adjust the file input *name* attribute if your upload handler requires another parameter name for the file uploads.
 4. Upload the jQuery-File-Upload folder to your website.
 5. Extend your custom server-side upload handler to return a [JSON](http://en.wikipedia.org/wiki/JSON) response akin to the following output: